biscuitboost/yourbanger-fe/src/data/post/personalized-christmas-gifts.md

 The best Christmas gifts aren't about money or even creativity.
 They're about **proof that you pay attention**.

-A custom song about your dad's obsession with his grill costs $1.40 but contains years of noticing him.
+A custom song about your dad's obsession with his grill costs from $1.20 but contains years of noticing him.

 A photo book with real captions costs $50 but represents countless shared experiences.